Robert V.S. Redick

-Robert von Stein Redick is an American author of epic fantasy and mainstream fiction.
-He was born on December 4, 1967 in Charlottesville, Virginia and grew up in Virginia and Iowa City, Iowa.
-He attended the University of Virginia, where he studied English and Russian and went to graduate school at the University of Florida, where he earned a Master’s in Tropical Conservation and Development.
+Robert von Stein Redick (born December 4, 1967) is an American author of epic fantasy and mainstream fiction.
+He was born on December 4, 1967, in Charlottesville, Virginia and grew up in Virginia, and Iowa City, Iowa.
+He attended the University of Virginia, where he studied English and Russian and went to graduate school at the University of Florida, where he earned a Master's in Tropical Conservation and Development.

 Robert has lived and worked in Indonesia, Colombia, Argentina, the United Kingdom and France.
 In addition to his own writing, he works as a freelance editor and international development consultant.
 He lives with his partner Kiran Asher in Western Massachusetts.